 Next comes our ultra delicious chocolate fudge frosting!
 Follow the recipe to create the frosting.
 While the chocolate frosting is still warm, spread frosting quickly over the already cold mint frosting covered brownies.
 Then chill again.
 It’s easier to cut the brownies neatly while chilled.

 We love the flavor combination of these tasty bars.
 Chocolate and mint are always a winner in our experience!
 To top it off, they're pretty too.
-Save the recipe for St. Patrick’s Day, or go ahead and make some today!
+Make the recipe for the holidays or save the recipe for St. Patrick's Day, or go ahead and make some any day.
+They're that good!